HOW TO MENTALLY MASTER ANY AND EVERY WOD

 Ability: How good are you at the task?
 World champion level or absolute beginner?
 Has your ability been affected by fatigue, sleep deprivation or similar?

-On the left of the arch, we have WODs and exercises which are:
+On the left of the arch, you have WODs and exercises which are:

 Low Weightbearing (no weight resting on your body)